functionland/docs/docs/release/functionyard/fxblox-app.md

 6. Tap "Connect to new blox".
 7. Manually connect your phone to the "FxBlox" WiFi, and turn off "mobile data", then continue in the app.
 8. Attach at least 500GB of external storage to your FxBlox.
 Proceed by clicking "Next" once the app recognizes the storage.
+   - If the storage is not recognized ensure that is it correctly formatted.
+   - If you have FxBlox version with internal storage, there is no need to attach external storage
-9. Select your desired WiFi network for the FxBlox and enter the password.
+10. Select your desired WiFi network for the FxBlox and enter the password.
-10. Finally, on the last screen reconnect your mobile device to your home WiFi and you can turn on the mobile data again if you want to.
+11. Finally, on the last screen reconnect your mobile device to your home WiFi and you can turn on the mobile data again if you want to.
 The app will confirm successful setup.
 Please note the app does not continue if you do not have an active internet connection.

 ### Troubleshooting